 Small Claims Court in Arkansas

 Arkansas small claims court will hear rental disputes valued up to $5,000.
 Rent-related disputes have a 5-year statute of limitations.
 Small claims court in Arkansas does not handle eviction cases though.

 Arkansas landlords are obligated to make only one mandatory disclosure:

 - Lead-based paint.
 Landlords who own homes built before 1978 must provide information about concentrations of lead-paint.

 Landlords are obligated to honor a request to change the locks in cases of domestic abuse or sexual assault against one or more tenants.
 Both parties must be presented with a new copy of keys.

 Local Laws in Arkansas

-While the city of Little Rock does not offer additional landlord tenant laws per se, they do provide a more in-depth set of health and safety codes that may be used to assess rental units within city limits.
-As such, landlords and tenants alike living in Little Rock should consider evaluating these supplementary statutes when choosing to operate or live in Little Rock.
+The city of Little Rock provides a more in-depth list of health and safety code that is used to adjudicate housing issues.
+Landlords and tenants alike should consider these additional statutes when renting in Little Rock.